Frequently Asked Questions

 How much does medical marijuana cost?

-This is really too broad of a question as it would depend on the strain, formulation (e.g. plant, concentrate, edible, ointment), amount, frequency of use, and dispensary variation in cost.
-Currently only dry flower is available for purchase in dispensaries, with 1/10 of an ounce selling in the $50 range.
-Vape pens are being sold in the $30 – $110 range.
+This is really too broad of a question to answer as it would depend on the strain, formulation (e.g. plant, concentrate, edible, ointment), amount, frequency of use, and dispensary variation in cost.
+Some dispensaries list menus +\- pricing on their websites or on Weedmaps.